-Some of the basic things we’ve learned since opening it up, is that the above narrative is incorrect on one thing: there was no dog trot.
+Some of the basic things we’ve learned since opening it up, is that the above narrative is incorrect on one thing: there was no dog trot separating any of the log architecture in the main log house.
 There was only a large blockhouse with a later log addition built onto the wall of the blockhouse.
 So it was solid log; no dog trot.
+Well, there was a dog trot, but it led from the log structure currently standing to a log kitchen behind the house, the foundation of which is still standing, forming the foundation of the present-day kitchen.
 Also, we were able to date the plaster installation to 1858 from newspapers laid under the plaster on the log addition.
 We also now believe that improvements were made to the home well before the plaster was added, which probably puts many of the improvements during the ownership of the Byrnside family – not just Christopher Bierne.

 Regarding the fort, we have confirmed that a stockade wall attached to both the North and the South walls of the blockhouse, making the blockhouse itself part of the stockade perimeter; essentially a large bastion.
 This makes sense because stockades were created by stacking logs vertically, with no space in between.
 So it takes a lot of logs.
 For instance, the Boonsborough stockade in Kentucky enclosed an acre and a half, if I recall correctly, which required 1,000 trees!
 It would have made sense for a small frontier fort to incorporate the large log structure they built as part of the perimeter.
 We also know that Donnally’s Fort in present-day Greenbrier County, was constructed the same way.

 Updates . . . .